 When I was young, our farm hired First Nations men from time to time and I sat beside their daughter on the school bus and we played together.
 Our family visited the local Indian reserve to enjoy their Pow Wow and buy their crafts.
 Our class went to visit Chiefswood, where the poet and author Pauline Johnston was born in 1861.
 Her father was a hereditary Mohawk chief and mother was an English immigrant and we learned how they honoured both heritages.
 Our high school teams played against First Nations players who attended nearby public schools.
 As an adult, I took my own children to visit the summer Pow Wow of the Saugeen First Nation and visited the Saugeen First Nation amphitheatre and gardens.
 I thought Canada had moved beyond its abusive past.

-The 1996 Report of the Royal Commission on Aboriginal Peoples stated that the measures in the Indian Act were oppressive.
+The 1996 Report of the Royal Commission on Aboriginal Peoples stated the Indian Act measures were oppressive.
 The Indian Act remains controversial as it has enabled social and cultural disruption, trauma, and human rights violations.
-First Nations have made many recommendations for further reforms.
+First Nations recommend more reforms.

 In my novel, Forgotten Followers: from Broken to Bold, we see Jesus reaching out to foreigners and marginalized people and welcoming them into the family of faith.
 He told us to go to all people, and all nations, and offer God's love.
 As Christians, we can follow the example of Jesus.